 Some instances of E52 may be defined precisely as representing a declaration of a temporal extent, as, for instance, done in a business contract.
 They constitute declarative time-spans as defined in CRMgeo (Doerr and Hiebel 2013) and can be described via the property E61 Time Primitive P170 defines time (time is defined by): E52 Time-Span.

-Used as a common E52 Time-Span for two events, it would nevertheless define them as being simultaneous, even if nothing else was known.
+When used as a common E52 Time-Span for two events, it will describe them as being simultaneous, even if nothing else is known.

 Examples: